 Argentina had previously announced its intention to tax digital services supplied by non-resident companies back in December 2017.

-This was planned under Law 27,430 and initially effective as from February 1, 2018.
-However, this date remained irrelevant as there was no collection mechanism in place, this was later implemented under Resolution 4240 and has been effective as of June 27, 2018.
+This was planned under Law 27,430 and was initially effective as from February 1, 2018.
+However, this date remained irrelevant as there was no collection mechanism in place, this was later implemented under Resolution 4240 and has been in effect since June 27, 2018.

 These digital services need to be consumed in Argentina, this consumption is determined based on the following criteria:

 The Argentine approach to assigning liability for the collection and remittance of VAT in this new rule is very interesting.
 The place of supply rules are in place but the liability is not on the non-resident supplier.
-The liability for the collection and remittance of VAT, in practice, falls on the Argentinian customer’s payment provider.
+The liability for the collection and remittance of VAT, in practice, falls on the Argentinian consumer’s payment provider.

 Acknowledgement: Thanks to Luciano Cativa, of FB Tax Legal, Buenos Aires, for his help in researching this article.

 Taxamo content is created for guidance only, please consult your local tax advisor.

 Talk to a Taxamo sales consultant about how we can help support your global tax management strategyContact Sales